triplea-game/triplea-game.github.io/dev_docs/dev/code_standards.md

 According to [Code Format]({{ "/dev_docs/dev/code_format" | prepend: site.baseurl }})

+## Tests included for any new code

+- New (Non-AI) code should keep the current code coverage rate, not decrease it
+- Follow the [testing pyramid](http://martinfowler.com/bliki/TestPyramid.html), write mostly unit tests
+- Tests are difficult in the tripleA project for the existing code.
+Any significant changes will likely require a few iterations of simplification and test retrofits before any new  code can be added.
+There is some leniency for fixing/refactoring existing code cruft without retrofitting tests, there is a a lot less for new code, or major updates.

 ## DRY

 Do not repeat yourself: Basically [do not copy and paste](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself), consolidate redundant code